 First order of business: never overlook small expenses.
 One-time workshops, a business lunch here and there, plus office supplies probably don’t mean much to your bank account, but they can add up to a much larger deduction.
 Despite feeling like small potatoes, these expenses are valuable tools that keep your business functioning on a daily basis.
 Account for each and every cost on a spreadsheet or any recording tool you choose, and it will pay off come tax season.

 With that said, don’t exaggerate or overdo expenses.
 Err on the side of caution when adding numbers to your deductibles spreadsheet.
-This includes adding expenses that simply don’t apply, like some travel expenses and home office expenses, but also rounding up the cost of qualifying expenses.
+This includes adding expenses that simply don’t apply, like some travel expenses and home office expenses.
+But it also means rounding up the cost of qualifying expenses.
 These habits can wave a red flag to the IRS – we promise, it’s not worth it.

 Organizing might be daunting, but as a business owner, you have a lot to account for.
 While you have to file federal taxes, you also must keep track of property, local taxes, payroll, and self-employment taxes – it can pile up and get overwhelming quickly.
 Keep a calendar and flag due dates well in advance in order to avoid penalties and rushed mistakes.
 Another big tip for organization: separate personal and business accounts to simplify and streamline identifying income and expenses.
 The last thing you want to do is be 2 weeks away from a due date with months and months of bank statements to parse through.